bradonomics/bradonomics.com/_pages/blogroll.md

 ## Newsletters

-It is hard to find good stuff on the web.
+It is hard to find good stuff on the web these days.
 As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through a generally bad blog yourself.
 On occasion a good newsletter can introduce you to a good blog.

-[Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but, dear god, the interface makes me want to punch myself in the face.
+[Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.

 [Austin Kleon](https://austinkleon.com/newsletter/): Austin is a "daily blogger."
 Who has that much to say of interest?
 Nobody I've ever seen.
 Austin does do a good job curating and also adds his best of the week.
 No slogging required.

-[Dynamite Jobs](https://dynamitejobs.co/): Not really a newsletter, and while I'm not looking for a job, the team at Dynamite Jobs adds a few links after their job announcements.
-Usually stuff about work, travel, or the intersection thereof.